lah7/gtk3-classic/README.md

 [(like enabling alternating colour rows)](https://github.com/lah7/gtk3-classic/wiki/Treeview:-Alternating-Colours-CSS)

-Read [README.Patches.md](README.Patches.md) for a complete list of patches
+Read [README.Patches.md](README.Patches.md) for a complete list of patches and their descriptions.
+Check out [README.Variables.md](README.Variables.md) for a summary of the environment variables to apply.

 For best results, [try downgrading](https://github.com/lah7/gtk3-classic/wiki/Downgraded-GNOME-GTK-applications) and pinning older versions of GTK 3 applications.